 Through her years of study, Janis developed her skills during various art excursions.
-These include working with The Wildwood Marionette Theatre company in Vermont, painting watercolors of the atmospheric sea coasts and field of the Maritime Provinces, capturing the rich cultures of Trinidad and Tobago, painting on site at the Cornish Coast, and exploring the ancient countryside of Umbria , Italy under the direction of abstract expressionist Nicolas Carone of the Studio School of NY.
+These include woodcarving with The Wildwood Marionette Theatre inVT, painting watercolors of the atmospheric Nova Scotia sea coast, painting the vibrancy of Trinidad and Tobago, painting the mystical British Cornish Coast, and exploring art in the ancient hillside of Umbria , Italy under the direction of abstract expressionist Nicolas Carone of the Studio School of NY.

-In 1991, she moved to a tiny island called Foula in the Shetland Isles.
-There, she was immersed in turbulent skies and seas, finally living with the raw power of nature.
-Janis was greatly inspired by this treeless island.
-It was filled with multitudes of sheep, basking seals, wild sea birds, colorful flora, and raw winds that carried their scents along the isolated environment.
-Her work celebrated the Shetland scenery and as a result was featured in two solo shows at the Shetland Museum.
+In 1991, she moved to a tiny dramactic windswept island called Foula in the Shetland Isles.
+There, she was immersed in turbulent skies and sea, living on a croft with the raw power of nature.
+Janis was greatly inspired by this isolated treeless island inhabited mostly by ancient sheep, seals and seabirds.
+Her work celebrated this environment and as a result was featured in two solo shows at the Shetland Museum.

-In 1996, Janis returned to the US and lived with her family in Sussex County, NJ. and set up a ceramic studio.She is fortunate to have Peters Valley Craft Center within close proximity and has been involved in numerous Noborigama wood firings led by mentor and department head of ceramics, Bruce Dehnert.
+In 1996, Janis moved to rural Sussex County, NJ. and set up a ceramic studio.She is fortunate to have the internationally recognized Peter's Valley Craft Center within close proximity and has been involved in numerous Noborigama wood firings led by ceramicist Bruce Dehnert.
 She exhibits her work annually at the Peters Valley Fine Craft Fair.
-Her work has been exhibited at Peters Valley Gallery and at Art at the Mill, Trailworks, and Sussex Arts and Heritage.
+Her work has been exhibited at Peter's Valley Gallery.
+This September she will be teaching an introduction to wheelthrowing and surface decoration workshop.

-Her ceramic work has been described as ephemeral, deep, and romantic.
+Her ceramic work has been described as, ephemeral, deep, and romantic.
 Often her pieces are surreal; other times they are full of color, light, and rhythmic pattern, celebrating the joy of beauty in nature.
-The merging of disparate elements creates a new language; the intertwining of nature, culture and art history coexists within her work to create compelling pictorial narrative imagery.
+The merging of disparate elements creates a new language; the intertwining of nature, culture and art history coexists within her work to create compelling poetic pictorial narrative imagery.